 Many sellers on Craigslist, OfferUp, LetGo, or Facebook Marketplace opt only to sell their items locally and only accept cash.
 This is the best way to protect yourself.
 However, when doing so, never give the buyer your home address.

-Meet in a public place to exchange the item for cash.
-Free enterprise on the internet is a great thing; beware of scammers who will often go at great lengths to get something for nothing.
+Meet in a public place to exchange the item for cash to avoid various Craigslist or OfferUp buyer scams.
+Free enterprise on the internet is a great thing; beware of scammers who will often go to great lengths to get something for nothing.
 Learn how to avoid Craigslist scams (or the ones that happen on similar platforms) here.